viamrobotics/docs/docs/extend/modular-resources/create.md

 The Viam module system allows you to integrate custom {{< glossary_tooltip term_id="resource" text="resources" >}}, [components](/components/), and [services](/services/), into any robot running on Viam.

 A common use case for modular resources is to create a new model that implements an existing Viam API.
-However, you can also create and expose new API types using modular resources.
+However, you can also create and expose new APIs with modular resources.

 {{% alert title="Modules vs. modular resources" color="tip" %}}